thomas-lamiaux/coq/doc/sphinx/proofs/writing-proofs/reasoning-inductives.rst

    See examples of the :n:`@scheme_type`\s :ref:`here <scheme_example>`.

+   Unless attribute `register=no` is used, the scheme is automatically registered for use by tactics (for instance :tacn:`induction` uses `Induction` schemes).
+Use :cmd:`Register Scheme` to manually register a scheme.

 .. cmd:: Scheme {?
 Boolean } Equality for @reference
    :name: Scheme Equality; Scheme Boolean Equality